Endy50/alx-system_engineering-devops/0x01-shell_permissions/README.md

-grant multiple permissions at once make everyone have the right to executeonly others have rights return certain rights to others
+grant multiple permissions at once make everyone have the right to executeonly others have rights return certain rights to others prints all groups current user is part of